GMPavanLab/SwarmCGM/README.md

 ### Example 2: Optimisation of Martini-based CG models of lipids in implicit solvent

+For this demonstration, we use reference data from 4 different phosphatidylcholine (PC) lipids and create optimized CG models of high resolution, in the framework of Martini and in implicit solvent.

 ```
 # cd src
 python3 optimize_lipids.py -cfg example2.yaml